 While Japan Fashion Week was officially canceled following the earthquake and tsunmai disaster, many designers rescheduled or downsized their shows, or published lookbooks instead.
-All collections are now available online on a central
+All collections are now available online on a central website.

 The site, accessible through Japan Fashion Week's offical webpage, states: "The Great East Japan Earthquake has had a massive impact on the fashion industry.
 But, Japan's designers are remaining positive and continuing their creations with the mindset that we cannot let the fashion industry fall into decline.
 We are bringing you messages from them that convey the feelings they are infusing in their creations."

 These messages included battery-operated light tubes worn as headpieces at Mint Designs, for instance.
 According to a local correspondent on Racked.com, "Tokyo is on energy-watch now, so it was both fashionably innovative and symbolic at the same time."